Skip to main content

 • Windows:

-• Open the command prompt by pressing the Windows key, entering "cmd" and pressing Enter.
+• Open the Command Prompt by pressing the Windows key, typing “cmd”, and pressing Enter.

-• Use the following command to display the MTU for your network adapters:
+• Use the following command to display the MTU values of your network adapters:

 netsh interface ipv4 show subinterfaces

-• In the output text, you can see the "MTU" column, which shows you the currently set MTU for each network adapter.
+• In the output, look for the “MTU” column showing the currently configured MTU for each network adapter.

 • Linux/Unix: